chitrabarla/SMS-Spam-Classification/README.md

 Neural Network                                98.92%

-To run the jupyter notebook file, please follow the instructions as below:
+To run the project, please follow the instructions as below:

 Pre-Requisites:
  1. Install Jupyter Notebook.